Johannes Vermeer: Legacy

-Originally, Vermeer's works were largely overlooked by art historians for two centuries after his death.
-A select number of connoisseurs in the Netherlands did appreciate his work, yet even so, many of his works were attributed to then better-known artists such as Metsu or Mieris.
-The Delft master's modern rediscovery began about 1860, when German museum director Gustav Waagen saw The Art of Painting in the Czernin gallery in Vienna and recognized the work as a Vermeer, though it was attributed to Pieter de Hooch at that time.
+Vermeer's works went mostly unnoticed by art historians during the two centuries following his death.
+Although select connoisseurs in the Netherlands did appreciate his work, many of his paintings were attributed to then better-known artists such as Metsu or Mieris.
+The modern revival of interest in Vermeer began in the 1860s, when German museum director Gustav Waagen recognized the hand of Vermeer in the Czernin gallery in Vienna, where The Art of Painting had been misattributed to Pieter de Hooch.
 Research by Théophile Thoré-Bürger culminated in the publication of his catalogue raisonné of Vermeer's works in the Gazette des Beaux-Arts in 1866.
-Thoré-Bürger's catalogue drew international attention to Vermeer and listed more than 70 works by him, including many that he regarded as uncertain.
+Thoré-Bürger's catalogue drew international attention to Vermeer, to whom more than 70 works were ascribed, including many that Thoré-Bürger regarded as uncertain.
+In the years following this rediscovery, several prominent Dutch artists, such as Simon Duiker, adopted Vermeer's style.

-Upon the rediscovery of Vermeer's work, several prominent Dutch artists modelled their style on his work, including Simon Duiker.
 Other artists who were inspired by Vermeer include Danish painter Wilhelm Hammershoi and American Thomas Wilmer Dewing.
 In the 20th century, Vermeer's admirers included Salvador Dalí, who painted his own version of The Lacemaker (on commission from collector Robert Lehman) and pitted large copies of the original against a rhinoceros in some surrealist experiments.
 Dali also celebrated the master in The Ghost of Vermeer of Delft Which Can Be Used As a Table, 1934.

 Han van Meegeren was a 20th-century Dutch painter who worked in the classical tradition.
-He became a master forger, motivated by a blend of aesthetic and financial reasons, creating and selling many new "Vermeers" before turning himself in for forgery to avoid being charged with capital treason for collaboration with the Nazis, specifically, in selling what had been believed to be original artwork to the Nazis.
+He became a master forger, motivated by a blend of aesthetic and financial reasons, creating and selling many new "Vermeers" before turning himself in for forgery to avoid being charged with capital treason for collaboration with the Nazis, specifically in selling what had been believed to be original artwork to the Nazis.

+Vermeer's The Concert was stolen during the Isabella Stewart Gardner Museum theft in 1990 and remains unrecovered.

-On the evening of 23 September 1971, a 21-year-old hotel waiter, Mario Pierre Roymans, stole Vermeer's Love Letter from the Fine Arts Palace in Brussels where it was on loan from the Rijksmuseum for the exhibition Rembrandt and his Age.
+On the evening of 23 September 1971, a 21-year-old hotel waiter, Mario Pierre Roymans, stole Vermeer's Love Letter from the Fine Arts Palace in Brussels, where it was on loan from the Rijksmuseum for the exhibition Rembrandt and his Age.

-To mark the 26th anniversary of the opening of an exhibition at Washington, DC's National Gallery of Art featuring his work, Google honored Vermeer with a Google Doodle on 12 November 2021.
+To mark the 26th anniversary of the opening of an exhibition at Washington, DC's National Gallery of Art featuring Vermeer's work, Google honored Vermeer with a Google Doodle on 12 November 2021.

-A 2023 exhibition at the Rijksmuseum in Amsterdam features 28 of his works, the most ever shown together.
+A 2023 exhibition at the Rijksmuseum in Amsterdam featured 28 of Vermeer's works, the most ever shown together.
+More than 650,000 people visited the exhibition, making it the museum's most visited exhibition.
+Coinciding with the exhibition, the documentary film Close to Vermeer was released the same year.
+The film followed curators Gregor J. M. Weber and Pieter Roelofs as they sought loans of Vermeer's artwork from museums around the world.
+Also released in 2023 was another movie about the exhibition at the Rijkmuseum: Vermeer: The Greatest Exhibition.
+(External links to both movies are below.)